ambielecki/dwa15-fall2018/laravel/db-local-config.md

 (FYI The above values are found in `C:/xampp/passwords.txt`)

-After making the above changes, run `php artisan config:clear` to ensure Laravel recognizes the new configs.

 __Do not worry about your production database or production .env file this week.
 We'll address production databases in Week 11.__